-You can get more information about joining a clinical research study by visiting Medicare website to read or download the publication "Medicare and Clinical Research Studies" (The publication is available at www.medicare.gov/Pubs/pdf/02226-Medicare-and-Clinical-Research-Studies.pdf).
+You can get more information about joining a clinical research study by visiting the Medicare website to read or download the publication Medicare and Clinical Research Studies.
+(The publication is available at: www.medicare.gov/Pubs/pdf/02226-Medicare-and-Clinical-Research-Studies.pdf.)
 You can also call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.

-SECTION 6 Rules for getting care covered in a "religious nonmedical health care institution"
+SECTION 6 Rules for getting care in a religious non-medical health care institution

-Section 6.1 What is a religious non-medical health careinstitution?
+Section 6.1 What is a religious non-medical health care institution?

 A religious non-medical health care institution is a facility that provides care for a condition that would ordinarily be treated in a hospital or skilled nursing facility.
 If getting care in a hospital or a skilled nursing facility is against a member's religious beliefs, we will instead provide coverage for care in a religious non-medical health care institution.
-You may choose to pursue medical care at any time for any reason.
 This benefit is provided only for Part A inpatient services (non-medical health care services).
-Medicare will only pay for non-medical health care services provided by religious non-medical health care institutions.

-Section 6.2 Receiving Care From a Religious Non-Medical Health Care Institution
+Section 6.2 Receiving Care from a Religious Non-Medical Health Care Institution

-To get care from a religious non-medical health care institution, you must sign a legal document that says you are conscientiously opposed to getting medical treatment that is "non-excepted."
+To get care from a religious non-medical health care institution, you must sign a legal document that says you are conscientiously opposed to getting medical treatment that is non-excepted.

-- "Non-excepted" medical care or treatment is any medical care or treatment that is voluntary and not required by any federal, state, or local law. - "Excepted" medical treatment is medical care or treatment that you get that is not voluntary or is required under federal, state, or local law.
+- Non-excepted medical care or treatment is any medical care or treatment that is voluntary and not required by any federal, state, or local law. - Excepted medical treatment is medical care or treatment that you get that is not voluntary or is required under federal, state, or local law.